EyasuTeshome/shifttracker/job-search/JSR-interview-practice-using-the-behavioral-grid-to-answer-behavioral-questions.md

 **D. Mock interviews  - 45 min**

 1. Take turns playing the role of interviewer and applicant in a mock interview.
 In each one, the interviewer will ask their partner the 3 behavioral questions: first, the question you shared in step 1, and then the two you haven’t shared with your partner.
 Follow these steps for each question:
-    - The interviewer opens the [interview practice checklist](https://docs.google.com/document/d/1PUtA9kd7nqZNagKn_bAFhcCBe_ucCyH2CSGY47fDAGY/edit?usp=sharing) to look at the questions they selected.
+    - The interviewer looks at the [interview practice checklist](https://docs.google.com/document/d/1PUtA9kd7nqZNagKn_bAFhcCBe_ucCyH2CSGY47fDAGY/edit?usp=sharing) to read the questions to ask.
-    - The interviewer starts [timer](https://vclock.com/timer/#countdown=00:03:00&date=2022-06-24T17:11:04&sound=xylophone&loop=1) (2 min).
+    - The interviewer starts [timer](https://vclock.com/timer/#countdown=00:02:00&enabled=0&seconds=120&sound=xylophone&loop=1) (2 min).
     - The interviewer asks the first question.
     - **The applicant answers with the CARL structure.**
     - The interviewer indicates when the time is up.